Latest version of this document | Read more articles

 In short, let's not get too hung up on the programming language (as did one person I interviewed the other day who, when we mentioned that some of the codebase was in Scala started frothing at the mouth!) and focus on the fact that good code is good code (even in a language such as COBOL) and bad code is horrible in any language.

-As programmers we need to be polyglot, but mostly we need to focus on improving our code.
+As good programmers working in modern computing environments, we need to be polyglot, but mostly we need to focus on improving our code.

 And the result?